Vincent Thomas Bridge: Tolls

-Media location
+Popular culture

 Films

-The bridge has featured in numerous movies such as the original 1974 Gone in 60 Seconds and the 2000 Gone in 60 Seconds remake, Lethal Weapon 2, To Live and Die in L.A., City of Angels, Charlie's Angels, Inception, and Den of Thieves.
+The bridge has featured in numerous movies such as the original 1974 Gone in 60 Seconds and the 2000 Gone in 60 Seconds remake, Lethal Weapon 2, Lethal Weapon 4, To Live and Die in L.A., City of Angels, Charlie's Angels, Inception, and Den of Thieves.

 In the 1995 film Heat, the bridge is mentioned by Robert De Niro's character when he points to the location and mistakenly refers to it as the "St. Vincent Thomas Bridge."

 Television

+The newly completed bridge, with safety netting still attached to the deck trusswork, is featured prominently in a warehouse fire scene in the CBS legal drama, Perry Mason, Season 7, Episode 22, "The Case of the Arrogant Arsonist", first aired on March 5, 1964.

 The bridge's toll plaza is featured in a 1960s episode of the original series of Mission: Impossible where Mr. Phelps, played by Peter Graves, receives his instructions.

+In the second-season episode of NBC's The Rockford Files, entitled "Gearjammers, Part 2", private investigator Jim Rockford, played by James Garner, drives over the bridge in his father's silver GMC Sierra Classic pickup, while being tailed by two thugs working for a big-rig hijacker.

 The bridge was also featured extensively in season 1/episode 7 of NBC's crime series, CHiPs, airing November 3, 1977, titled, "Taking Its Toll."
 The old tollbooths were the center of the action, where bandits mugged drivers to steal contents from their cars.

 The 1978 episode of NBC's Columbo entitled "The Conspirators" had a scene where Peter Falk's title character Lt.
-Columbo tries unsuccessfully to speed across the bridge in his iconic 1959 Peugeot convertible.
+Columbo tries unsuccessfully to speed across the bridge in his 1959 Peugeot convertible.

 In August 2012, for the season three premiere of the History Channel's show Top Gear, the bridge was used as a finishing line for a closed course race.
 The race was between professional driver Tanner Foust, who drove a 2009 Chevrolet Corvette Z06 police car, and professional stunt driver Ernie Vigil, who drove a Triumph 1050 Speed Triple motorcycle.